-- (d) [Prior to the commencement of the earlier of (1) the first pre-hearing conference or (2) the first hearing, t]The Director may remove an arbitrator based on information that is required to be disclosed pursuant to this Rule.
-The Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
-The Director's authority under this paragraph may be exercised only by the Director or the President of NASD Dispute Resolution. - (e) [Prior to the commencement of the earlier of (1) the first pre-hearing conference or (2) the first hearing, t]The Director shall inform the parties to an arbitration proceeding of any information disclosed to the Director under this Rule unless either the arbitrator who disclosed the information withdraws voluntarily as soon as the arbitrator learns of any interest, [or] relationship, or circumstances described in paragraph (a) that might preclude the arbitrator from rendering an objective and impartial determination in the proceeding, or the Director removes the arbitrator. - [(f) After the commencement of the earlier of (1) the first pre-hearing conference or (2) the first hearing, the Director's authority to remove an arbitrator from an arbitration panel ceases.
+(2) After the commencement of the earlier of (A) the first pre-hearing conference or (B) the first hearing, the Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
+The Director's authority under this subparagraph (2) may be exercised only by the Director or the President of NASD Dispute Resolution.

+(e) [Prior to the commencement of the earlier of (1) the first pre-hearing conference or (2) the first hearing, t]The Director shall inform the parties to an arbitration proceeding of any information disclosed to the Director under this Rule unless either the arbitrator who disclosed the information withdraws voluntarily as soon as the arbitrator learns of any interest, [or] relationship, or circumstances described in paragraph (a) that might preclude the arbitrator from rendering an objective and impartial determination in the proceeding, or the Director removes the arbitrator.

+[(f) After the commencement of the earlier of (1) the first pre-hearing conference or (2) the first hearing, the Director's authority to remove an arbitrator from an arbitration panel ceases.
 During this period, the Director shall inform the parties of any information disclosed by an arbitrator under this Rule.]

 II.
-SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE PURPOSE OF, AND STATUTORY BASIS FOR, THE PROPOSED RULE CHANGE the proposed rule change.
+SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE PURPOSE OF, AND STATUTORY BASIS FOR, THE PROPOSED RULE CHANGE

+In its filing with the Commission, NASD Dispute Resolution included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of these statements may be examined at the places specified in Item IV below.
-NASD Regulation has prepared summaries, set forth in Sections (A), (B), and (C) below, of the most significant aspects of such statements.
+NASD Dispute Resolution has prepared summaries, set forth in Sections (A), (B), and (C) below, of the most significant aspects of such statements.